wrf/lavaLampPlot/README.md

 ## Usage considerations
 #### Choosing k-mer length
 Due to the connection between kmer length and coverage, there is necessarily a balance between longer kmers, which will resolve the y-axis better, and higher coverage, which will resolve the x-axis better.
 Kmers between 31 and 41 tend to perform fairly well.
+Because the Trinity steps cannot use a kmer larger than 32, setting the kmer to 31 is advisable (odd numbers are preferable to prevent double counting from palindromic sequences).

 #### Sequencing depth
 Sequencing coverage is also important.
 Environmental metagenomes (not amplicon sequencing) of fairly low coverage (5 gigbases) did not display any useful complexity.
 For metazoan genomes of 100-200Mb, around 20-30Gb of sequence data usually produced high quality plots displaying blobs for both animal and potential bacterial symbionts (see the example plot of *Hydra*, using one SRA of 25Gb of raw sequence).